maxpou/maxpou.fr/content/posts/2020/2020-03-15-10-tips-for-working-from-home/index.md

 ### 9. 🍃 Take care of yourself
 This one might sound stupid but some people slowly forget some basics things in life like having a shower, eating healthy, doing exercise...
-Doing a meeting without a pant can be fun.
+Doing a meeting without a pant is fun once or twice.
 But it shouldn't be a habit.

 We're not (yet) in a post-apocalyptic world.
 Life can't be resumed to sleep-work-eat-work-netflix-sleep.
 Repeat.